-The Windows Task Manager is a powerful tool used to provide information about the program and processes running on your computer.
-You might have noticed that the first time when you open the Task Manager, it appears in fewer details mode.
-With time, there would have made many changes to improve and customize the working experience.
-However, if you have made lots of changes and want to reset Task Manager to default settings, then read this article and revert that changes back.
+The Windows Task Manager is a powerful tool that provides information about the program and processes running on your computer.
+You might have noticed that the first time you open the Task Manager, it appears in fewer details mode.
+With time, there would have been made many changes to improve and customize the working experience.
+However, if you have made many changes and want to reset Task Manager to default settings, then read this article and revert that changes.

-We show you 3 ways using which you can reset the Task Manager to default settings in Windows 10 – using the Registry, Keyboard Shortcut or PowerShell.
+We show you three ways to reset the Task Manager to default settings in Windows 11/10 – using the Registry, Keyboard Shortcut, or PowerShell.

 1] Through Registry Editor

 First of all, you need to open the Task Manager.
 To do this, right-click on the Taskbar and select Task Manager from the menu list.
-In an alternative way, you can use the Ctrl + Shift + Esc shortcut key to open the Task Manager program directly.
+Alternatively, you can use the Ctrl + Shift + Esc shortcut key to open the Task Manager program directly.

 Once it opens, go to the File menu and select Run new task option.